Apache Configuration Structure

 DocumentRoot such as

 /srv/www/example.com/public_html/webmail/inbox/.
-One common use for this functionality might be to allow a script to handle requests made to a given path.
+One common use for this functionality is to allow a script to handle requests made to a given path.
 For example, the following block directs all requests for the specified path to a

 - Location Directive in an Apache Configuration file